If you have something to add to this section, please consider creating a pull request with your proposed changes in the Kibana repository.

-Finally, this problem can also occur if you’ve changed the index name that you write APM data to.
+This problem can also occur if you’ve customized the index name that you write APM data to.

-The default index pattern can be found here.
+The default index name that APM writes events to can be found

-If you change this setting, you must also configure the
+If you change the default, you must also configure the

 See Load the Elasticsearch index template.